 WHY: Data on bird populations fuels smart bird conservation

-National Audubon's Christmas Bird Count (or CBC, as its known to seasoned pros) is the nation's longest-running citizen science bird project.
+National Audubon's Christmas Bird Count is the nation's longest-running citizen science bird project.
 Over a century's worth of data has been collected since the project began, and now its as much of a tradition for many friends and families as it is a massive scientific project.
 Data from the Christmas Bird Count has been used in countless important research discoveries, including National Audubon's landmark Birds and Climate Change study.
-Madison Audubon Society members often participate in Christmas Bird Counts, and we encourage our members to get involved!
+Madison Audubon Society now coordinates the Madison-area count, and we encourage our members to get involved!
 Find out how to get started below.

 WHAT: Online-based late winter bird census